Stoke Climsland Neighbourhood Plan Moves Ahead

 Neighbourhood Planning gives our community the chance to set out a positive vision for how we want the Parish to evolve in the coming years, and to have a stronger voice in the important issues that affect land use and housing development.
 In short, if new development is needed, we want it shaped by local priorities and local knowledge, rather than solely by decisions made in Whitehall or County Hall.

-To see the Plan’s supporting documents, click here: Draft Neighbourhood Plan & Supporting Documents
+To see the submitted Plan an its supporting documents, please click on the ‘Submission Draft Neighbourhood Plan link above.

-What Happens Next.
-The draft Plan will be updated and then submitted to Cornwall Council, which will check it, then do a further 6 week consultation, before an Independent Examiner reviews the NDP.
+What Happens Next.?
+Cornwall Council will check the Plan for legal compliance, then do a further 6 week consultation, before an Independent Examiner reviews the NDP.
 If it passes the Examination, a local referendum of all electors in the Parish will be held.
 If it is passed in the referendum it will become part of the Development Plan and must be taken into account when planning applications are decided.

 Who prepared the Neighbourhood Plan?
 The Plan has been prepared by a Steering Group made up of Stoke Climsland Parish Councillors and local volunteers, working in line with national regulations and guidance from Cornwall Council.
 The Group has listened carefully to the views of residents and businesses gathered through surveys and events over the past five years, and has been supported by planning consultants, funded mainly through government grant aid delivered by Locality.
 Alongside this, the Steering Group has carried out detailed research across all of the topics covered by the Plan, helping to shape the policies it contains.
 By law, the Plan’s policies must also align with national planning policy and the strategic planning framework set by Cornwall Council.